amunters/bitx40-raduino-v2/README.md

 ## Revision record

+v2.01
+Fixed a bug that the VFO setting (high/low side of IF) didn't return to the original state after executing the calibration procedure

+v2.00
-v2.00  Initial release of Raduino v2 sketch for BitX40
+Initial release of Raduino v2 sketch for BitX40